Adventure to the Primeval Forest: Bjornlandet National Park (Updated)

 About Bjornlandet National Park

-Bjornlandet National Park was used as a reindeer husbandry sometime in the past and within this area is a forest that’s 1,000 years old!
-It’s from the Viking age and is in Åsele Sami country.
-Sami people are the natives to Sweden and they mostly reside in northern Sweden.
+In the past, Bjornlandet National Park was used to raise reindeer, and there is a forest here that is 1,000 years old!
+It dates back to the Viking era and is in plain Sami land.
+The Sami people have lived in Sweden for a very long time and mostly live in northern Sweden.

 Trail in Björnlandet National Park